 Types Of Planning

-There are mainly six types of planning;
+There are mainly six types of planning:

-- Growth Planning: Growth plans are made to increase the capabilities and capacities of an organization over some time.
+- Growth Planning: Growth plans are made to increase the capabilities and capacities of an organization over time.
 Growth plans are made to prepare the organization to meet its future requirements.

 - Operational Planning: Operational planning methods are made for the present time.
 Unlike a growth plan, it deals with a specific period and does not consider the future.
 Instead, it is made for the current operations of the business.